CarlosP1806/sudoku-visualizer/README.md

 ## Description

-This project is a visualization of a simple backtracking algorithm to solve a sudoku.
-The user can also try to solve the sudoku on its own before watching the algorithm's solution.
-I was motivated to build this project to practice both my algorithm design and to reinforce my python knowledge.

-I used the pygame library to build the visualization.
-All the project is object-oriented, as I wanted to expand my knowledge on python classes.
+This project is a visualization of a backtracking algorithm that solves a classic sudoku puzzle.
+In addition, the user can also try to solve the sudoku on their own before watching the algorithm's solution.
+This is my first Python project, so I was motivated to build it to practice both my problem solving and coding knowledge.
+Moreover, all the project is object-oriented, as I wanted to expand my understanding of Python classes.

-In the future, I hope to polish the visuals of the application and to make it more interactive (adding timer, improving number placement mechanism, saving current sudoku to continue later).
+## Technologies

+- Python 3
+- Pygame (to build visualization)
+- Pandas (to store and manage sudoku database)

-## How to Run
+## Installation

-Download the files in one directory and run the following command in terminal:
+Download all .py and .csv files and save them in a local directory of your choice.
+Be sure to have Python3, Pygame and Pandas installed to run the project.
+In order to start the program, type the following command in terminal:

 ```bash
     python3 visualizer.py
 ```

 ## Usage
-Select desired tile to place a number between 1 and 9.
-This will place a provisional number in the tile.
-When you are sure of your decision, press *enter* to verify if placed number was correct.
-If you are stuck or you just want to watch the algorithm solve the sudoku, press key *s*.
+When the application first opens, the user will be presented with a random sudoku from the database.
+These are the keys used to interact with the visualization:
+- Use mouse to select a tile where you want to place a number
+- When a tile is selected, type a number from 1 to 9 to place a provisional number
+- When a tile with a provisional number is selected, press Enter to verify if number was correct (if it was, it will turn into a normal tile).
+Press 0 to delete provisional number
+- To start the algorithm visualization, press s.

 ![Unsolved Soduku](assets/images/unsolved.png)